Minitex/PDF-iOS/README.md

 `let fileURL = Bundle.main.url(forResource: documentName, withExtension: "pdf")!`

-5. Instantiate the ViewController from the PDF module to render the PDF.
+5. Build a dictionary of the attributes to pass into the PDFViewController / renderer.

+`let pdfDictionary: [String: Any] =  ...`

+6. Use the MinitexPDFViewControllerFactory to create a PDFViewController and pass the dictionary you built earlier into it.

-`let pdfViewController = PDFViewController.init(...)`
+`let pdfViewController = MinitexPDFViewControllerFactory.createPDFViewController(dictionary: pdfDictionary)`

-6. Push the ViewController onto the NavigationController stack so that it can be displayed.
+7. Push the ViewController onto the NavigationController stack so that it can be displayed.

 `self.navigationController?.pushViewController(pdfViewController, animated: true)`